ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Image-Captioner**](https://github.com/neverbiasu/ComfyUI-Image-Captioner): A ComfyUI extension for generating captions for your images.
 Runs on your own system, no external services used, no filter.
 - [**comfyui_reimgsize**](https://github.com/MakkiShizu/comfyui_reimgsize): a simple reimgsize node(s) in comfyui.
 - [**ComfyUI-FirstOrderMM**](https://github.com/FuouM/ComfyUI-FirstOrderMM): Run [a/First Order Motion Model](https://github.com/AliaksandrSiarohin/first-order-model) for Image Animation in ComfyUI.
-- [**Propmt Worker**](https://github.com/lenskikh/ComfyUI-Prompt-Worker): Node:Prompt Worker.
-A text manipulation node for postprocessing of prompt.
 - [**ComfyUI_Qwen2-Audio-7B-Instruct-Int4**](https://github.com/IuvenisSapiens/ComfyUI_Qwen2-Audio-7B-Instruct-Int4): This is an implementation of [a/Qwen2-Audio-7B-Instruct-Int4](https://github.com/QwenLM/Qwen2-Audio) by [a/ComfyUI](https://github.com/comfyanonymous/ComfyUI), including support for text-based queries and audio queries to generate captions or responses.
 - [**ComfyUI-Yuan**](https://github.com/Cyber-Blacat/ComfyUI-Yuan): Some simple&practical ComfyUI image processing nodes.
 - [**Panoramic Image Stitcher**](https://github.com/RodrigoSKohl/ComfyUI-Panoramic-ImgStitcher): Simple Node to make panoramic images
-- [**Head Orientation Node**](https://github.com/lazniak/Head-Orientation-Node-for-ComfyUI---by-PabloGFX): A custom node for ComfyUI that analyzes and sorts images based on head orientation using MediaPipe.
-It detects facial landmarks, calculates head pose, and intelligently sorts images for enhanced AI image processing workflows.
 - [**ComfyUI_DepthFlow**](https://github.com/cr7Por/ComfyUI_DepthFlow): comfyui custom node for depthflow
 - [**ComfyUI ZhipuAI Platform**](https://github.com/MetaGLM/ComfyUI-ZhipuAI-Platform): This platform extension provides ZhipuAI nodes, enabling you to configure a workflow for online video generation.
 - [**Cozy Link Toggle**](https://github.com/cozy-comfyui/cozy_link_toggle): Toggle ComfyUI Graph Links On/Off from the Menu Bar.
 Provides an easy example on how to register and use the ComfyUI menubar extensions.
 - [**Image to Painting and Inspyrenet Assistant Nodes**](https://github.com/Isi-dev/ComfyUI-Img2PaintingAssistant): These are ComfyUI nodes to assist in converting images to paintings and to assist the Inspyrenet Rembg node to totally remove, or replace with a color, the original background from images so that the background does not reappear in videos or in nodes that do not retain the alpha channel in rgba images.
 - [**ComfyUI-List-Utils**](https://github.com/godmt/ComfyUI-List-Utils): LIST and BATCH utilities which support: create, convert, get or slice items
 - [**ComfyUI-YCYY-LoraInfo**](https://github.com/ycyy/ComfyUI-YCYY-LoraInfo): You can use this node to get information about lora.
 For example trigger words, description and example images.
-- [**ComfyUI-FLUX-BFL-API**](https://github.com/gelasdev/ComfyUI-FLUX-BFL-API): Custom nodes for integrating Flux models with the BFL API.
 - [**ComfyUI_Yvann-Nodes**](https://github.com/yvann-ba/ComfyUI_Yvann-Nodes): Audio reactivity nodes for AI animations 🔊 Analyze audio, extract drums and vocals.
 Generate reactive masks and weights.
 Create audio-driven visuals.
 Produce weight graphs and audio masks.
 Compatible with IPAdapter, ControlNets and more.
 Features audio scheduling and waveform analysis.
 Tutorials to use this pack: [a/Yvann Youtube](https://www.youtube.com/@yvann.mp4)
 - [**ComfyUI_DiT [WIP]**](https://github.com/city96/ComfyUI_DiT): Testbed for [a/DiT(Scalable Diffusion Models with Transformers)](https://github.com/facebookresearch/DiT). [w/None of this code is stable, expect breaking changes if for some reason you want to use this.]
 - [**LexMSDBNodes**](https://github.com/SOELexicon/ComfyUI-LexMSDBNodes): Nodes: MSSqlTableNode, MSSqlSelectNode.
 This extension provides custom nodes to interact with MSSQL.